 (23) OJ L 237, 24.8.1991, p.
 25. Incorporated into the EEA Agreement No 16, 19.3.2009, p.
 18).
 (23) OJ L 237, 24.8.1991, p.
 25. Incorporated into the EEA Agreement by Decision of the EEA Joint Committee No 7/94 of 21 March 1994.
 Directive as last amended by Directive 2007/58/EC.
 (24) Article 3 of Directive 91/440/EEC defines a railway undertaking as 'any public or private undertaking licensed according to applicable Community legislation, the principal business of which is to provide services for the transport of goods and/or passengers by rail with a requirement that the undertaking must ensure traction; this also includes undertakings which provide traction only'.
-(25) Article 3 of Directive 91/440/EEC defines an infrastructure manager as 'any body or undertaking responsible in particular for establishing on the mainteened according to applicable in particular for establishing end mainteened according and offer the manager as 'any body or undertaking responsible in particular for establishing end mainteened according to applicable of the manager as 'any body or undertaking responsible in particular for establishing end to be manager as 'any body or undertaking responsible in particular for establishing end to be manager as 'any body or undertaking responsible in particular for establishing end to be manager as 'any body or undertaking responsible in particular for establishing end to be manager as 'any body or undertaking establishing end to be according to be applied by the manager as 'any body or undertaking responsible in particular for establishing end to be the manager as 'any body or undertaking establishing end to be according to be acco establishing and maintaining railway infrastructure.
+(25) Article 3 of Directive 91/440/EEC defines an infrastructure manager as 'any body or undertaking responsible in particular for establishing on the mainteened according to applicable in particular for establishing end mainteened according and offer the manager as 'any body or undertaking responsible in particular for establishing end mainteened according to applicable of the manager as 'any body or undertaking responsible in particular for establishing end to be manager as 'any body or undertaking responsible in particular for establishing end to be manager as 'any body or undertaking responsible in particular for establishing end to be manager as 'any body or undertaking responsible in particular for establishing end to be manager as 'any body or undertaking responsible in particular for establishing end to be manager as 'any body or undertaking responsible in particular for establishing end to be the manager as 'any body or undertaking end to be the particular for establishing end to be the manager as 'any body or undertaking end to be the particular for establishing end to be the manager as 'any body or undertaking end to be the particular for the manager as 'any body or undertaking end to be the particular for the pa establishing and maintaining railway infrastructure.
 This may also include the management of infrastructure control and safety systems.
 The functions of the infrastructure manager on a network or part of a network may be allocated to different bodies or undertakings'